 - Cost of Delay: this (mostly manual) metric helps to make visible how much time a team loses due to technical debt;

 There are many tools and metrics available to quantify technical debt.
 Most of these tools are based on ‘static code analysis’ and can often be run from within the IDE or from build- & integration-servers.
-I’ve listed a few below to inspire you (which took me about 30 minutes to set up):
+I’ve listed a few below as inspiration.

 NDepend is a plugin for Visual Studio (.NET) that offers a boatload of metrics.
 Especially useful are the SQALE-rating (from A to E), the percentage of technical debt incurred so far and the number of days needed to repair this (a rough estimate, of course).
 NDepend can also generate a heatmap of the classes that are prime candidates for refactoring — very useful.
 The Visual Studio IDE (starting from Professional) also offers a number of built-in metrics, like Cyclometic Complexity.